dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* Hierarchical dictionaries are primarily useful at the meta-level for [application models and agents](ApplicationModel.md).
 They enable dictionaries to represent databases, documents, ontologies, or other objects.
 Inability to reference the parent dictionary simplifies reasoning about information flow and security.
 Centralization to a secure hash simplifies structure sharing and integration with publish-subscribe.

+## Staged and Generic Programming

+Staged programming is a form of constant propagation.
+Awelon does not support this explicitly, but can model it.
+However, for staging to work in practice usually requires some syntactic support to clearly distinguish which computations are in which stage, and ensure uniform propagation of the staged constants.
+I am interested in use of editable views to extend Awelon with staging.

+I'm especially interested in staging for generic programming - e.g. working with functions overloaded on data types or traits.
+In this case, our earlier stage would propagate information about the future program context, the types that will be on the stack.
+Multiple stage passes may be required, depending on how sophisticated the static type inference algorithms.
+A suitable *Editable View* can act as an extension to Awelon to make this feasible, and dictionaries can be developed that almost uniformly use generic programming.